-LEC Power Rankings 2022 – Who signed best team in the off-season?
+LEC Power Rankings 2023 – Who got the Long End of the Stick in the Off-Season?

 Without further ado, let’s jump right into it!

 Unfortunately, someone will have to finish at the bottom of the pack and for this winter split, it’s probably going to be Team BDS.

 The Swiss organization finished 9th and 10th is in its first year on the LEC franchise and it looks like they are bound to yet another split fighting for those positions.

 Team BDS have brought back Adam to the main roster, as well as jungler Sheo and ADC player Crownie.
 Labrov will compete the bottom lane, with only NUCLEARINT (now renamed to nuc) the returning member from last year.

 While Team BDS is giving chances to young players to show their worth, many other LEC teams have invested heavily on established or top-tier talents.
 Team BDS will have to hope that the team gels well and that their synergy can allow them to get out of the bottom of the standings.

 Astralis are entering the 2023 season with a new top laner and jungler.
 Finn is replacing Vizicsacsi while 113 took the vacant spot left by Xerxe.
 Dajor (MID), Kobbe (ADC) and JeongHoon (SUPP) are the returning members.

 Despite finishing ninth in the standings in 2022 Summer, Astralis still had a relatively positive record with 7 wins on their tally.
 While the lineup can be considered an overall upgrade compared to last year’s, it’s probably not enough.
 The main question mark and the key to success will be on 113: the Turkish player comes from a mediocre season on KCorp and going against one of the most stacked jungle pools in recent LEC history will be a true challenge for him.

 8. SK Gaming